me-redteam/methodologies/target_discovery/README.md

 ## **12- Metadata Scraping**
-Try to find any metadata if all the founded/leaked files of the target.
+Try to find any metadata of the founded/leaked files of the target.